fdeblasio/pokeemerald-expansion/notes.md

     - Rustboro, Dewford, Mauville, Lavaridge, Petalburg, and Fortree first battles and rematches completed
     - Eric Spinda pattern
     - Check Steven's Copperajah note
+    - Find a way to have Sootopolis Gym Trainer Thomas use traded Pokemon stats if traded, or other if not
+        - if TRADED set IVs = traded IVs nickname = nickname species = WALREIN etc
+        - else trainer name = Tom species = SPHEAL
+    - FRLG overworld sprites have a weird palette
+        - This includes Brock for Arnold in Rustboro
 - Komala gets special properties for Snore (like Hypno with Hypnosis) or a signature move that's a stronger Snore?
 - Similar to some cats getting a boost in Cats, boost Luvdisc and Alomomola?
     - Boost Chatot/Squawkabilly too?